We have organised some frequently asked questions about Mamatoto and breastfeeding.

 All of our Support Groups; Educational Sessions and Classes are open to everyone whether you are a client at the Centre or not.

 A doula is someone who is trained to provide emotional and physical support to you and your partner during the labour and birth.

 The Mamatoto birth team which consists of a Midwife, a Midwife’s Assistant and a Doula.

 We accept low-risk pregnancies.
 There is a strict set of criteria – a “Risk Assessment” – which must be met prior to acceptance for birth.

 If a complication develops during labour, we have a fully equipped emergency cart and a 24 hour on-call ambulance service.
 The ambulance will transfer you to a pre-arranged institution of your choice.

-The length of stay after giving birth is generally 4 - 6 hours.
+The length of stay after giving birth is generally 4 – 6 hours.
+Midwives make follow-up calls and are available by phone 24 hours a day.
 A visit within 1 week after birth is included in the Birth Costs.

 At the first sign of labour you contact the On-Call Midwife.
 The decision about when to come in is made together.
 Usually it is when you are in active labour.

 No, our midwives do not have to be your care provider throughout.
 We accept clients who have had other care-providers, however you must register in advance.